 Then in 1984, Japanese film director Nobuyuki Takahashi attended the World Science Fiction Convention in Anaheim California where he was mesmerized by the American costuming trend.
 Upon returning to Japan, still floored by his experience, he coined the term cosplay by combining the Japanese words for costume and play.

 Japan may not have invented cosplay, but the island nation has heavily influenced the global cosplay culture.
-Its mangas and animes are the staple of cosplay today.
+Its mangas and anime are the staple of cosplay today.

 Japanese Cosplay Culture Today